 Makanaga Swamp Bay is a must-visit destination for birders and nature enthusiasts seeking to witness the beauty of the shoebill stork, a rare bird species found in Uganda.
 Located on Lake Victoria, the swamp is easily accessible from Kampala or Entebbe via a canoe boat ride to the swamp.
 The journey to Makanaga typically begins in the morning with a guided canoe boat ride through the swamp.
 A local guide joins you on the boat to share the history of the area and help spot numerous birds and aquatic life in the swamp.

 Makanaga Swamp Bay is open for visitors and birders all year round, offering an unforgettable experience with plenty to see and explore.
-Trek Africa Tours, a reputable tour operator in Uganda, organizes birding safaris to Makanaga and other prime birding locations in Uganda.
+Trek Africa Expeditions, a reputable tour operator in Uganda, organizes birding safaris to Makanaga and other prime birding locations in Uganda.
 Alternatively, they can also tailor a customized shoebill trip to fit your preferences and combine it with other exciting activities such as gorilla trekking.
 Contact them today for a quick response in less than five minutes and embark on a thrilling adventure in Makanaga Swamp Bay.

 Lugogo Swamp in Nakasongola is a paradise for bird lovers, especially those who want to spot the rare shoebill stork.
 Accessible through the Zziwa Rhino Sanctuary, Lugogo Swamp offers a chance to witness over 300 bird species, making it an unforgettable experience for nature enthusiasts.